 - Conditions: Minimum $30,000 deposit for 6 months.

 CIMB’s 1.80% p.a. is the highest this month and I like that you only need to commit above $10,000.

 For something shorter, go for HSBC.
 The promotion offers 1.75% p.a. for half the lock-in period, and a slightly lower minimum deposit of $30,000.

 Would it be better to park your money in a high interest savings account instead?

 When deciding if you should park your money in a fixed deposit, you should also check out high interest savings accounts as the most generous can sometimes offer even higher interest rates.

-Some accounts to check out include the OCBC 360 account, which offers up to 2.45% interest if you’re able to satisfy their many requirements, as well as the UOB One Account, which offers interest of up to 1.85%, again subject to being able to satisfy their requirements.
+Some accounts to check out include the OCBC 360 account, which offers up to 3.45% interest if you’re able to satisfy their many requirements, as well as the UOB One Account, which offers interest of up to 1.50%, again subject to being able to satisfy their requirements.

-But many of these savings accounts have a bonus interest cap, where if your deposit exceeds a limit of anywhere between $50,000 and $100,000 you won’t earn anymore bonus interest.
+Do note, however, that many of these savings accounts have a bonus interest cap, where if your deposit exceeds a limit of anywhere between $50,000 and $100,000 you won’t earn anymore bonus interest.